1 Part Course |

 • Questions

-Other roles include leading the Monitoring and Testing programme for a UK Wealth Manager, and Senior Vice President responsible for Global Risk & Compliance training at a US-based bank.
-He also worked in the Insurance Firms division at the Financial Conduct Authority (FCA), as the divisional expert for the rules and outcomes required under the Training & Competence handbook.
+His other roles include leading the Monitoring and Testing programme for a UK Wealth Manager, and Senior Vice President responsible for Global Risk & Compliance training at a US-based bank.
+He also worked in the Insurance Firms division at the Financial Conduct Authority (FCA). he was the divisional expert for the rules and outcomes required under the Training & Competence handbook.
+This, along with five years at Barclays in their Private Clients and Wealth functions.

 Redcliffe’s failure to prevent fraud training will cover the following:

-• What constitutes the "Failure to Prevent" Fraud Offence
+• What is the "Failure to Prevent" Fraud Offence

-• Determine who is liable under the new offence
+• Determine who is criminally liable under the new offence

 • Outline the "reasonable procedures" for fraud prevention

-• Formulate how to conduct a fraud risk assessment
+• Plan how to conduct a fraud risk assessment

-• Assess how to implement effective fraud prevention policies and procedures
+• Assess how to put in place effective fraud prevention policies and procedures

 • Recognise the potential consequences of failing to prevent fraud

-• We are well aware of how legislation impacts firms, particularly when FCA expectations have changed.
+• We are aware of how legislation impacts firms, especially when FCA expectations have changed.

 • We have served clients of all shapes and sizes in the financial sector.
-We are fully aware of the obligations of a regulated firm and what is expected of them by the regulator.
+We are aware of the obligations and expectations of a regulated firm by the regulator.

-• We have been delivering training for over 20 years.
+• We have been delivering training on FAC compliance for over 28 years.
 We know the topic of compliance as well as anyone in the marketplace.

 • We do not use academics.
-All our trainers are highly experienced professionals with relevant vocational experience in the real world.
+All our trainers are highly experienced professionals, and we ensure our experts have relevant vocational experience in the real world.

-• The Economic Crime and Corporate Transparency Act course director is experienced as both a regulator and in training regulatory requirements across wholesale and retail financial firms.
-He will pass on past experiences to enhance the workshop and help bring it to life.
+• This Failure to Prevent Fraud training director has experience as a regulator and in training regulatory requirements across wholesale and retail financial firms.
+He will pass on past experiences to enhance this course and help make the learning relevant to real-life situations.

-• Our case studies enhance the learning points and are often found to be essential in truly understanding the requirements and growing the skills to apply them.
+• The case studies enhance the learning points and are often found to be essential in understanding the requirements and growing the skills to apply them.

 • We are always judged by our results, which speak for themselves.
 Feedback received from previous delegates has always been excellent.